verhas/BLOG/exception_no_stack/ARTICLE.md

 The idea of checked exception is controversial.
 There are advantages of its use but there are many languages that do not have the notion of it.
 This is the reason why the JVM does not enforce the declaration of checked exceptions.
-If it did it would not be possible reasonably to generate JVM code from languages that do not require exceptions declared and want to inter operate with the Java exceptions.
-Checked exceptions also cause a lot of headache when we are using streams in Java.
+If it did it would not be possible reasonably to generate JVM code from languages that do not require exceptions declared and want to interoperate with the Java exceptions.
+Checked exceptions also cause a lot of headaches when we are using streams in Java.

 It is possible to overcome of checked exceptions.
 A method created with some hack, or simply in a JVM language other